Tangent-labs/tangent-contracts/README.md

 npm run distribute-rewards-markets
 ```

-### Distribute and streams tgUSD rewards into RsTan
+### Distribute and streams tgUSD rewards into RsTanService

-Distribute rewards tgUSD into RsTan and start the streaming process.
+Distribute rewards tgUSD into RsTanService and start the streaming process.

 ```
 npm run distribute-rewards-rsTan